 Oral and maxillofacial surgery is a surgical specialty which involves the treatment of many diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and cranio-maxillofacial (jaws and face) region.
 It is an internationally recognized surgical specialty and requires additional years of hospital-based surgical and anesthesia training after graduation from dental school.
 Oral surgeons train alongside medical residents in internal medicine, general surgery, anesthesiology, and spend time in otolaryngology (ear, nose and throat), plastic surgery, emergency medicine and other specialty areas.
 This training focuses almost completely on the bone, skin and muscle of the face, mouth and jaw.
-Dr. Ismaili practices a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery and wisdom tooth removal to corrective jaw surgery.
+Dr. Ismaili and Dr. Carmichael practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery and wisdom tooth removal to corrective jaw surgery.
 This also includes techniques designed to rebuild bone structure with minimal surgical intervention and optimal patient comfort.
 Our office can also diagnose and treat facial pain, facial injuries, and fractures.

 Board Certified Surgeon